zf-jb/Aviation_Weather_API_Tool/readme.md

 4. flight_time (requires flight date if used. defaults to the standard 6 hour forecast.
 Used to select must pertinent forecast information)
 5. flight_date (requires flight time if used. defaults to the standard 6 hour forecast.
 Used to select must pertinent forecast information)

-The server returns a 200 code if executed correctly with the following arguments:
+The server returns a 200 code if executed correctly with a json object with the following arguments:
-1. labels, contains the headers for the table. label[0] contains region name, labels[1] + contain the forecast winds and temperatures.
+1. labels, contains the headers for the table. label[0] is always the region name, labels[1] + contains the altitudes for the forecast winds and temperatures.
-2. data, contains a list of rows with each row corresponding to each region.
-The nth item in each row contains the forecast corresponding to the nth label in the label row.
+2. data, contains a list of rows with each row corresponding to each region. the 1st item in each lsit contains the reigon name and the nth item in each row contains the forecast corresponding to the nth altitude in the label row.

 The server returns a 400 code if an error is encountered.
-Information about the error is provided in the following argument:
+Information about the error is provided a json object with the following parameter:
 1. error, contains a brief description of the error encountered by the server program.

 An example https request with no arguments on a local server would be: